ROSS-org/pholdio/README.md

-phold-io
+pholdio
 ========

 PHOLD is a well known PDES benchmark.
-This version of the model works with the [gonsie/ROSSIO](http://github.com/gonsie/ROSSIO) API to demonstate proper use of the checkpointing functionality.
+This version of the model works with the [gonsie/RIO](http://github.com/gonsie/RIO) API to demonstate proper use of the checkpointing functionality.